JacopoLevati-Creator/Limitless-Wheels/README.md

 5. You need to manage your license: choose a free personal license

 ### Configuring a Unity Project for Meta Quest Development

 1. Create empty project: Choose the template 3D (URP)
 2. Switch build platform: Choose the platform Android
 3. Import Meta XR SDKs (com.meta.xr.sdk.all)

 ### Configure XR in Project Settings

 1. In Project Settings, in the section XR Plugin Management, install the plugin.
 2. In the section XR Plugin Management: choose the tab with the Android icon, and tick the Oculus Plug-in provider.
 Then, also choose the tab with the Desktop icon, and tick Oculus
 3. Click on the Meta XR option on the left menu Click on Fix All

 ### Add an XR Camera

 1. Remove the Main Camera.
 2. Add a Camera Rig object to the scene.

 ### Build your XR App

 1. File > Build Settings
 2. You should see the Android version
 3. Press Build and select a name for the requested .apk file

-### You also need to install the following dependencies or libraries for your project:

-- Library A - a Unity plugin for building VR and AR experiences
-- Library B - a C# wrapper for speech recognition and synthesis

 ## Usage

-[_Usage section showing how to use your project and interact with its features.
-You can use examples, screenshots, gifs, or videos to demonstrate the user interface, controls, and feedback of your project.
-You can also provide tips, tricks, or best practices for using your project effectively._]

-To use [Your App XR} and interact with its features, follow the guidelines below:
+To use [Limitless Wheels} and interact with its features, follow the guidelines below:

 - To move around, the user looks at one of the four arrows displayed in front of the camera, and movement occurs in the direction of the selected arrow.
 To rotate, the user must physically turn their body.
 - To grab and move objects, the user interacts with them virtually, simulating a natural grasping motion within the virtual environment.